» Home » E-Mail » Donate » Crime » Hobby Electronics

 Marxism: The Second Humanist Revolution

-If one is wondering at this point why the ideals of the first Humanist' Revolution in France seem a lot like Communism, the answer can be found with Dr. Paul Kurtz, one of the leading Humanist' philosophers and former head of the Humanist Society and other influential Humanist, scientific, and academic organizations.
+If one is wondering at this point why the ideals of the first Humanist' Revolution in France seem a lot like Communism, the answer can be found with Dr. Paul Kurtz He is one of the leading Humanist' philosophers and former head of the Humanist Society and other influential Humanist, scientific, and academic organizations.
 To quote Dr. Kurtz in his own words,

 After a century of Marxism-and Marx was no doubt the greatest humanist thinker of the nineteenth century-and after the patent failure of Marxism, the question can now be raised, Where does atheism now stand?